PGScatalog/pgsc_calc/docs/explanation/output.rst

     **Figure 1.
 Report Section 1 (Metadata).**

 **Section 2 (Variant matching)** reports how the variants in the target sampleset match the other data.
-Table 1 (reference matching summary) describes the number of variants in the target dataset that overlap with the reference panel (only present with ``--run_ancestry``).
-Table 2 provides a summary of the number and percentage of variants within each score that have been matched, and whether that score passed the ``--min_overlap`` threshold (Passed Matching column) for calculation.
-Table 3 provides a more detailed log of variant matches broken down by types of variants (e.g., strand ambiguous, multiallelic, duplicates) for the matched, excluded, and unmatched variants (see match/ section for details):
+The table in Section 2.2 ("Reference matching summary") describes the number of variants in the target dataset that overlap with the reference panel (only present with ``--run_ancestry``).
+The table in section 2.3 ("Summary") provides a summary of the number and percentage of variants within each score that have been matched, and whether that score passed the ``--min_overlap`` threshold (Passed Matching column) for calculation.
+The table in Section 2.4 ("Detailed log") provides a more detailed log of variant matches broken down by types of variants (e.g., strand ambiguous, multiallelic, duplicates) for the matched, excluded, and unmatched variants (see match/ section for details):